 Episode 1 transcript:

-Vanlife is made possible thanks to the democratising potential if the internet, and crowdfunding sites which allow the little guy to participate.
+Vanlife is made possible thanks to the democratising potential of the internet, and crowdfunding sites which allow the little guy to participate.
 But increasingly the digital media legends I follow who have been there since the internet begun and were celebrating this democratising potential are now claiming capitalist monopolies are now crippling those early utopian visions.
-What does this mean for van lifers.
+What does this mean for van lifers?

-These utopian visions continue into the early days of the internet in the form of the disruptive counterculture, tech geeks who transformed Apparent into the world wide web.
+These utopian visions continue into the early days of the internet in the form of the disruptive counterculture, tech geeks who transformed Apparent into the World Wide Web.
 From the start, the utopian vision of the internet has been of the empowered user with access to unprecedented information, a more informed citizen, who crushes authoritarian power, and competes on a level playing field.
-Today big tech companies led by baby boomers continue to promote themselves as rebel saviours disrupting the status quo.
+Today big tech companies led by baby boomers continue to promote themselves as rebel saviors disrupting the status quo.

-Robert McChesney book Digital Disconnect: How Capitalism is Turning the Internet Against Democracy further exposes myth that capitalist interests will create a level playing field,.
+Robert McChesney’s book Digital Disconnect: How Capitalism is Turning the Internet Against Democracy further exposes the myth that capitalist interests will create a level playing field,.
 Increasingly, only a few websites get nearly all the traffic?
-Google and Facebook, for example, hold some of the biggest monopolies in history and have excessive power to control, government, the democratic system, and sell our data to advertisers.
-The era of fake news, mass surveillance, slacktivism, and digital distraction are symptoms of the central problem that capitalism tends to create anticompetitive monopiles without regulation.
+Google and Facebook, for example, hold some of the biggest monopolies in history and have excessive power to control, the government, the democratic system, and sell our data to advertisers.
+The era of fake news, mass surveillance, slacktivism, and digital distraction are symptoms of the central problem that capitalism tends to create anti-competitive monopolies without regulation.

 Crowdsourcing is a way to push back however.
 Patreon co-founder, Jack Conte was a musician on YouTube he was collaborating with artists like Ben Folds and had millions of hits.
-In a real-world stadium, he would have made a lot of money, but on YouTube, his take home was about $50 a month.
-After founding Patreon his support comes from the people who enjoy his work, and contribute a few dollars to have an active role in support him.
+In a real-world stadium, he would have made a lot of money, but on YouTube, his take-home was about $50 a month.
+After founding Patreon his support comes from the people who enjoy his work and contribute a few dollars to have an active role in supporting him.
 In 2018 his company Patreon is hosting 100,000 creators, supported by two million patrons, and has paid out $350m.
 It is getting bigger fast because people want a distributed economy.

 Foster Huntington and the van life crusaders also use Patreon to create their art.
-On social media these modern-day democracy crusaders promote an enviable lifestyle where traditional ideas about buying a house, consuming, and having a huge debt are inverted and get paid for it.
-With each new generation a new subculture is created, with their own democratic vision.
+On social media, these modern-day democracy crusaders promote an enviable lifestyle where traditional ideas about buying a house, consuming, and having a huge debt are inverted and getting paid for it.
+With each new generation, a new subculture is created, with its own democratic vision.